MGitHubL/ModalTGL/README.md

 # ModalTGL

-Dictionary Multi-Modal Temporal Graph Learning
+Code and data of manuscript: Dictionary Multi-Modal Temporal Graph Learning.

 It is an early version, we will complete the data and code description after the paper is accepted.